MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 - 5 min read

-Are you getting married in Singapore and drowning in options?
-Many modern couples are shifting towards intimate weddings, weighing the differences between micro and elopement weddings.
+Are you getting married in Singapore and feeling overwhelmed by all the options?
+Many modern couples are turning towards intimate weddings, weighing the differences between micro weddings and elopement weddings.

 But what exactly is the difference?
 And more importantly, which one suits you?
-Let's jump into the pros, cons, and everything you require to know!
+Let’s dive into the pros, cons, and everything you need to know!

 What’s the Contrast Between a Micro Wedding and an Elopement?